 - Through this question, Arjuna wanted to know more about the person whose wisdom is steady.
 He also asked a few pointed questions such as ‘how does such a person speak, sit and walk?’ with the intention of knowing how a wise person interacts with the world.
 Krishna addresses this spirit of Arjuna’s question starting with the next verse.

 prajahati yada kaman sarvan partha manogatan | atmanyevatmana tustah sthitaprajnastadocyate ||

-- Starting with this verse and for the next few, characteristics of a wise person, a sthitaprajna or sthiraprajna, meaning one whose prajna or knowledge with regard to one’s self is sthira or firm.
+- Starting with this verse and for the next few, characteristics of a wise person, a sthitaprajna or sthiraprajna, meaning one whose prajna or knowledge with regard to one’s self is sthira or firm, are described.
 Sankara highlights that the spontaneous expressions of a wise person are to be deliberately cultivated by seekers.
 That is, the sahaja lakshanas of a jnani become sadhanas of a mumukshu.
 For this reason it is important for mumukshus to know the characteristics of jnanis.

 - A sthitaprajna is one who is happy in himself or herself.. atmani eva atmana tustah.
 Without any external props or circumstances, without expecting or depending on any condition whatsoever the person is happy.